LukeGrahamLandry/RustyRayTracer/README.md

 - line-sphere intersection
     - should be an easy substitution that becomes a quadratic
 - explain world space vs object space
+  - why does normal use transpose of inverse instead of just the raw transform
+- reflect vector across normal
+- why the phong reflection model works. where do the colour weightings come from

 Should make a nice website for all of these.
 Seems like a perfect application for experimenting with animating visual proofs.